ggonnella/fastsubtrees/docs/API.md

 `Tree.construct_from_csv(filename, separator, elem_field_num, parent_field_num)`
 allows the construction of a `Tree()` object from a tabular file.
-Header or comment lines starting with a `#` are ignored The `elem_field_num` and `parent_field_num` parameters are 0-based field numbers of the fields (columns) in the tabular file containing, respectively, element IDs and the IDs of the element parents.
+Header or comment lines starting with a `#` are ignored.
+The `elem_field_num` and `parent_field_num` parameters are 0-based field
+numbers of the fields (columns) in the tabular file containing, respectively, element IDs and the IDs of the element parents.
 Parents can be defined before or after their children.

 ### Constructing from a different data source

 For constructing the tree from a different data source (e.g. a database) the `Tree.construct(generator)` class method can be used.
-The
-paremeter shall be a generator, which yields pairs of values, that are the ID of each node and the corresponding parent node ID.
+The paremeter shall be a generator, which yields pairs of values, that are the ID of each node and the corresponding parent node ID.
 Parents can be defined before or after their children.

-## Saving and loading from file
+## Saving to and loading from file

 The tree representations can be stored to file using the instance method `tree.to_file(filename)` and re-loaded from such a file using